CondensedMilk7/corona-worldwide/README.md

 ## Preview Live Website
 [Click here to preview deployed site](https://gallant-thompson-f6451b.netlify.app/)

 The routing has some issues on the deployed site.
-I might fix this, among other things, later.
+I might fix this later, among other things like poor responsiveness on charts.

 ## About
 This is an app based on